liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 # Liferay Slim Runtime

-The Liferay Slim Runtime provides the bare minimum environment necesary to run Service Builder modules.
+The Liferay Slim Runtime provides the bare minimum environment necessary to run Service Builder modules.
 The slim runtime is useful for those who want to test their applications quickly in a Liferay runtime without the unnecessary add-ons Liferay Portal provides.